rdpoor/mu/README.md

 * Create mu/Makefile to make all sub-projects: mu, test, stk

 ## changelog

+* 2014-05-08: mune20 assigns random probability of playing a source stream at each b/n beats, where b is beats per measure and n is the number of elements in the probability vector.
+Starting to sound fun.
+Found and stomped two bugs in LoopStream, not shadowing getStart() and getEnd() and not honoring null source stream.
+Currently checking for memory leaks.  mune20 started at: real: 1.6m, virt: 2.36g, shared:
+360k, private: 676k.

 * 2014-05-06: Clean up test/Makefile: any muneXX.cpp is an integration
   test, ut_xxx.cpp is a unit test.